 An ideal alternative to shopping at these stations is to buy quality locally sourced products directly from the people who make them.

 To find the farmers who sell their products directly to the consumer, you can either visit the Farm Food Direct homepage or download the Handpicked app.
-The latter shows the locations of people around Iceland that have a unique food and drink offering.
+The latter shows the locations of people around Iceland that have unique food and drink offering.
 The locations are mapped out across the country.

 Due to the fact that beer consumption was prohibited in Iceland for the greater part of the 20th century, the Icelandic drinking culture is still in its infancy.